google/deepvariant/docs/deepvariant-fast-pipeline-case-study.md

 Fast Pipeline is a DeepVariant feature that allows parallelization of the make_examples and call_variant stages.
 It is especially useful for machines with a GPU.
 Examples are streamed to call_variants inference, allowing simultaneous utilization of both the CPU and GPU.
-Please note that this feature is still experimental.
+Note that this feature is still experimental.

 This setup requires a machine with a GPU.
 For this case study, we will use a